DaveBeetle/bose-landing/README.md

 1. Use 14 version of node.js.
 2. Clone the repository to your local machine.
 3. Open terminal in the project.
-4. Set up project and install necessary packages: `npm instal`
+4. Set up project and install necessary packages: `npm instal`.
-5. Add command to terminal: `npm start`
+5. Add command to terminal: `npm start`.